Libor Michálek

-Libor Michálek (born 14 December 1968) is a Czech economist, politician, and whistleblower.
-He led successful corruption cases against the Czech National Property Fund and the Czech Ministry of the Environment, as a former employee of both, and was a member of the Czech Senate for Prague 2 from 2012–2018, representing the Pirate Party.
+Libor Michálek (born 1968) is a Czech financial analyst, politician, and whistleblower.
+He led successful corruption cases against the Czech National Property Fund and the Czech Ministry of the Environment, as a former employee of both.
+Michálek was the member of the Czech Senate for Prague 2 from 2012 to 2018, representing the Pirate Party.
+He was the first Pirate Party candidate to be elected to national office.
+Michálek lost subsequent bids for re-election.

 Early life and career

 Libor Michálek was born in Náchod on 14 December 1968.
 He graduated from high school in Přerov in 1987, and from Palacký University of Olomouc in 1992.
 He later studied in Masaryk University's management program, and received his Master of Public Administration (MPA) from Nottingham Trent University's executive program in 2010.

 After college, he worked as a UNIX programmer, business school teacher, and portfolio manager at an investment company.
 Michálek was a broker at the National Property Fund from 1994 to 1996, when he was fired after exposing a tunneling embezzlement scheme.
 The resulting court case found that he was improperly dismissed.
 He was later involved in compensating victims of financial crime.
 Michálek served as a capital market supervisor at the Czech Ministry of Finance from 1997 to 1998, a director at the Czech Securities Commission from 1998 to 2006, a director at the Czech National Bank from 2006 to 2007, a senior consultant at the World Bank in 2007, and the chief financial market inspector at the Czech National Bank from 2008 to 2010.